 Rivers and Lakes in Pokhara

 Pokhara is full of serenity and natural beauty.
 One can never get enough of its beauty and want to visit again and again.
-There are many rivers and lakes that are not as famous as other but has added to natural beauty in Pokhara.
+There are many rivers and lakes that are not as famous as others but have added to natural beauty in Pokhara.
 Some of the rivers and lakes one can see in Pokhara are:

 - Gude Lake